-Mercedes-Benz has unveiled the new C Class saloon and estate ahead of their arrival in UK dealerships this summer.
+Mercedes-Benz has confirmed pricing for the new C Class saloon and estate, ahead of their arrival in UK dealerships in late 2021.

 The car has grown in both length and width, benefitting rear-seat passengers with an addition 21mm of legroom plus increased elbow and shoulder room for all occupants.
 Boot volume remains the same on saloon models, at 455l, but grows to 490l (vs 460l) on the estate.